History of the United States (1849–1865): Wilmot Proviso

-The Popular Sovereignty Debate
+Popular sovereignty debate

 With the failure of the Wilmot Proviso, Senator Lewis Cass introduced the idea of popular sovereignty in Congress.
 In an attempt to hold the Congress together as it continued to divide along sectional rather than party lines, Cass proposed that Congress did not have the power to determine whether territories could allow slavery, since this was not an enumerated power listed in the Constitution.
 Instead, Cass proposed that the people living in the territories themselves should decide the slavery issue.
 For the Democrats, the solution was not as clear as it appeared.
 Northern Democrats called for "squatter sovereignty", in which the people living in the territory could decide the issue when a territorial legislature was convened.
 Southern Democrats disputed this idea, arguing that the issue of slavery must be decided at the time of adoption of a state constitution, when the request was made to Congress for admission as a state.
 Cass and other Democratic leaders failed to clarify the issue so that neither section of the country felt slighted as the election approached.
 After Cass' defeat in 1848, Illinois Senator Stephen Douglas assumed a leading role in the party and became closely associated with popular sovereignty with his proposal of the Kansas–Nebraska Act.

-California Gold Rush
+California gold rush

-The election of 1848 produced a new President from the Whig Party, Zachary Taylor.
-President Polk did not seek reelection because he gained all his objectives in his first term and because his health was declining.
+The election of 1848 produced a new president from the Whig Party, Zachary Taylor.
+James K. Polk did not seek reelection because he achieved all his objectives in his first term and because his health was declining.
 From the election emerged the Free Soil Party, a group of anti-slavery Democrats who supported Wilmot's Proviso.
-The creation of the Free Soil Party foreshadowed the collapse of the Second party system; the existing parties could not contain the debate over slavery for much longer.
+The creation of the Free Soil Party foreshadowed the collapse of the Second Party System; the existing parties could not contain the debate over slavery for much longer.

 The question of slavery became all the more urgent with the discovery of gold in California in 1848.
 The next year, there was a massive influx of prospectors and miners looking to strike it rich.
 Most migrants to California (so-called 'Forty-Niners') abandoned their jobs, homes, and families looking for gold.
+This huge migration of white settlers to the Pacific coast led to confrontations with Native populations, including the ethnic cleansing of thousands of Native inhabitants.
+Some historians (and a state governor) have referred to this period lasting into the early 1870s as the California genocide.

 It also attracted some of the first Chinese Americans to the West Coast of the United States.
 Most Forty-Niners never found gold but instead settled in the urban center of San Francisco or in the new municipality of Sacramento.